 But our “all growth” approach doesn’t stop there, here’s what the rest of your growth potential includes:

 - A more linear revenue and income stream.
 By creating content people can pay a subscription for, your creating a more linear revenue model.
 This beats relying on YouTube or any other platforms algorithm to dictate who sees your content, if ads will run on it to get you paid, and ultimately, how much you’ll make each month.

 - Revenue share isn’t a thing.
-You pay a fixed subscription (starting at $99 per month) and your audience pays you a subscription fee.
+You pay a fixed subscription and your audience pays you a subscription fee.
 The larger your audience, the more money you make.